- Future Students

 The Veterinary Student Scholars (VSS) Program gives veterinary students hands-on involvement in research early in their career so they will consider entering this field where they are so critically needed.

 Health research is critically important for giving veterinarians the tools they need to better prevent, diagnose and treat illness in their animal patients.
-Yet currently, there is a lack of veterinary scientists being training to meet future needs of animal health.
+Yet currently, there is a lack of veterinary scientists being trained to meet future needs of animal health.

 Since the creation of the VSS Program in 2005, Morris Animal Foundation has given more than 150 grants to veterinary student researchers from more than 40 different colleges and universities in 8 countries.